 North Carolina IDD services are regulated by the Division of MH/DD/SAS under DHHS.
 The division manages waiver programs through Local Management Entities/Managed Care Organizations (LME-MCOs) that oversee provider networks and service authorization.

 CareHub supports documentation requirements across North Carolina's HCBS waiver programs.
+Click any card to see how CareHub handles it.

 North Carolina IDD providers must meet these DHHS Division of MH/DD/SAS standards.
+Click any card for what CareHub does and what stays on you.

 Documentation templates aligned with Innovations Waiver and (b)(3) service requirements